 1. Tuscaloosa’s Museums

-Mildred Westervelt Warner Transportation Museum is one of the great museum options that we have in T-town.
+Mildred Westervelt Warner Transportation Museum is one of the great museum options that we have in T-Town.
 Located at Tuscaloosa’s historic Queen City Park along the Black Warrior River, this museum is filled with knowledge and appreciation of our local and regional history and natural resources through exhibits, museum educational programs, and educational outreach efforts.
-For those interested in extinct models, the Alabama Museum of Natural History is a perfect place to visit with its ancient fossils and many other exciting things to discover!
+For those interested in extinct animals, the Alabama Museum of Natural History is a perfect place to visit with its ancient fossils and many other exciting things to discover!

 2. Art Galleries

 We have some incredible and diverse art galleries in town that are definitely worth a visit.
 The Kentuck Art Center in Northport is an all-in-one museum, gallery, and event location.
 In the heart of downtown Tuscaloosa lies the Paul R. Jones Gallery, the Dinah Washington Cultural Arts Center, Harrison Galleries, and the Tuscaloosa Art Garage (great for the kiddos) – all great spots to explore on a rainy day.
 If you happen to be in town the first Friday of the month, be sure the check out the First Friday Art Walk, featuring these galleries and more!

 What cozier place could there be to hide from a rainy day than a traditional coffee shop?
 The smell of coffee and pastries in the air, people reading the newspaper, studying or chatting steadily alongside a laid-back playlist…. sounds perfect to us!
 Tuscaloosa offers many such magical places.
 There’s so many to select from, you can’t go wrong.
 Just to get you started, check Turbo Coffee, Monarch Espresso Bar, Just Love Coffee, Heritage House Coffee & Tea, or Strange Brew Coffeehouse.